Cruising to Taiwan: A Family-Friendly Guide

-Cruising to Taiwan
+Cruising to Taiwan with autistic kids

 Taiwan is an increasingly popular cruise destination in East Asia, thanks to its mix of modern cities, dramatic coastline, mountains, night markets and family-friendly infrastructure.
 While Keelung is the main cruise gateway, it is not the only port in Taiwan capable of welcoming large cruise ships.